 Common Name: Japanese Hazel

-Corylus sieboldiana is a Deciduous Shrub up to 5.00 metres tall.
+Corylus sieboldiana is a deciduous shrub that can grow up to 5 metres tall.

 An easily grown plant, it succeeds in most soils, but is in general more productive of seeds when grown on soils of moderate fertility[

 ].
 It does less well in rich heavy soils or poor ones[

 Members of this genus bear transplanting well and can be easily moved even when relatively large[

 ].
 Rich in oil.
 The short-conical nuts are around 6 - 8mm long, produced in clusters of one to three[

 The seed ripens in mid to late autumn and will probably need to be protected from squirrels[

 ].
 When kept in a cool place, and not shelled, the seed should store for at least 12 months[